-6.4.6 Storm Water Management
+6.4.6 Stormwater Management

 The topography of the Town is very flat and is drained by an extensive network of inland watercourses, municipal drains and mechanical pumping schemes where low lying lands are below lake level.
+In Managing stormwater, the Town will seek to implement the recommendation of the Windsor/Essex Region Stormwater Management Standards Manual.